tcrowleyibm/catalog/README.md

-# catalog
+# charters
-A basic NodeJS application to manage catalog data
+A basic NodeJS application to manage charters data

 # About
 This application depends upon a back-end database.
-There are two endpoints (or services) associated with it:
+There are two endpoints associated with it:

  - `/dbtime` - makes a call the database to retrieve the time (`SELECT NOW()`).
 This endpoint doesn't require a table or any associated data